rZozeR/Fragile/README.md

-This is a project I made for a gaming company "Panteon".
+This is a project I made for a game development company "Panteon".
 It includes the complete Unity file and the game file.
 Most 3D assets are provided by them and not made by me.
 Other remaining features are all made by me in a span of two weeks.